Sydney and Canberra

 Perth - Sydney signpost in Cook

 Rush hour along Cook main street

 The original double jail in Cook - one of the main attractions here

-The third stop was Adelaide, but it was misty and raining and as we visited Adelaide on our previous trip, so there no photos worth taking.
+The third stop was Adelaide, but it was misty and raining and we had visited Adelaide on our previous trip, so there are no photos worth taking.

 The final stop was Broken Hill, which is another mining town.
 It's quite a pleasant, small town, with several nicely restored buildings.

 However, the highlight of our visit was a drag show in the highly decorated Palace Hotel.

 Apparently, the film "Priscilla Queen of the Desert used the hotel as a base while working in the area.